Armenian Heritage Park

 Labyrinth, a circular winding path paved in grass and inlaid stone, celebrates life's journey.
 A single jet of water marks its center, representing hope and rebirth.
 Art, Service, Science and Commerce are etched around its circle in tribute to contributions made to American life and culture.
 This is the only Labyrinth on public land in the Northeast.

-Armenian Heritage Park and its endowed funds to support the annual reconfiguration of the Sculpture, the Park's ongoing care and maintenance, and public programs including the annual Najarian Lecture on Human Rights at historic Faneuil Hall have been funded by generous individuals, foundations and organizations.
+Armenian Heritage Park and its endowed funds to support the annual reconfiguration of the Sculpture, the Park's ongoing care and maintenance, and public programs including the annual Najarian Lecture on Human Rights at Faneuil Hall have been funded by generous individuals, foundations and organizations.